MuKnIO/avoum-cardano-feasibility-study/study.md

     , bsBidder :: Credential
     -- ^ The credential of the bidder.
 This is
     -- stored in the auction state if the bid is
-    -- accepted, or placed on the output cell if
+    -- accepted, or placed on the output UTxO if
     -- the bid is retracted.
     }
 ```